 1. we reasonably consider that we need to use it for another purpose and that purpose is compatible with the original purpose; or

 2. we anonymise your personal data and use it for research or statistical purposes.
-For an explanation as to how use of your personal data for a new purpose is compatible with the original purpose, please email us firstname.lastname@example.org
+For an explanation as to how the use of your personal data for a new purpose is compatible with the original purpose, please email us firstname.lastname@example.org

 If we intend to use your personal data for an unrelated purpose, we will contact you to explain the legal basis which allows us to use your personal data for that unrelated purpose.

-If we use we use your personal data for archiving purposes in the public interest, for scientific or historical research purposes or statistical purposes and we impose the safeguards required by the law, those purposes are treated as being compatible with the original purpose.
+If we use we use your personal data for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes and we impose the safeguards required by the law, those purposes are treated as being compatible with the original purpose.

 [If you have consented for us to do so, we may send marketing materials to you at your home or work address.
 You have the right to opt out of this at any time.
 Please see the Your Rights section of this document.]
 Otherwise, we will not send marketing materials to you at your email address or by text or fax unless we have your specific consent (which you can withdraw at any time).